noelmcloughlin/linkml-project-copier/README.md

     poetry self add "poetry-dynamic-versioning[plugin]"
     ```

-  * **cruft**
+  * **copier**

-    cruft is a tool for generating projects based on a cookiecutter (like this one!) as well as keeping those projects updated if the original cookiecutter changes.
+    Copier is a tool for generating projects based on a template
+    (like this one!).
+It also allows re-configuring the projects
+    and to keep them update if the original template changes.
 Install it with pipx by running:
     ```shell
-    pipx install cruft
+    pipx install copier
     ```
-    You may also choose to not have a persistent installation of cruft, in which case you would replace any calls to the `cruft` command below with `pipx run cruft`.

-  * **make or just as command runner**
+  * **just**

-    The project contains a makefile but also a `justfile` with pre-defined complex commands.
-To execute these commands you either need `make` or [just](https://github.com/casey/just) as an alternative command runner.
-Especially for Windows users we suggest `just`.
+    The project contains a `justfile` with pre-defined complex commands.
+    To execute these commands you need [just](https://github.com/casey/just) as command runner.
 Install it by running:
     ```shell
     pipx install just
     ```